15 Best Cardio Workouts for Weight Loss (From a Trainer)

 Elliptical machines can be an excellent way to burn fat and excess calories without wearing out your joints.

-In addition, you can up the intensity by adding a high incline to challenge more muscle growth in your legs and glutes.
+In addition, you can increase the intensity by adding a high incline to challenge more muscle growth in your legs and glutes.

 Related: Do Ellipticals Burn Belly Fat?